csci104/site/_includes/writeups/websearch-1.md

 At the heart of this assignment is the search engine (database).
 To implement the search operations we have provided a `SearchEng` (Search Engine) class that can be used to store all the webpages objects and indexing data as well as actually performing the search operations and returning the appropriate `WebPage`s.
 In order to be able to answer queries, you should use an **appropriate data structure that will allow you to know the set of web pages that contain a particular word/term**.
 Since you do NOT want to have to scan all webpages on each query, you should build this data structure as you parse all the webpages or update it anytime a webpage is added.   **This data structure is the heart of this assignment, choose it carefully**.
 Again, given a term you would want to know the set of webpages that contain that term.

 Also, in order to not run into memory problems, you probably do not want to store duplicates of WebPage objects, as that would duplicate huge amounts of text.
-Instead, depending on where you store the web pages, you may want to use set of indices (i.e. an integer index to a list) or pointers to WebPage objects.
+Instead, depending on where you store the web pages, you may want to use a set of indices (i.e. an integer index to a list) or pointers to WebPage objects.
 The exact choice here is up to you.

 #### Combining Search Results